Blue Heelers: episode guide

 Episode 12.15 (472)

-Wednesday, May 18, 2005
+Wed, May 18, 2005

-Guest Starring: Gary Sweet as Danny O'Keefe, Annie Stanford as Benita O'Keefe, Joe Brukner as Butch O'Keefe, Linal Haft as Frank Feeney, Josh Kalender as Jason Mace, George Ginis as George Zerbe, Jamie McCarney as Rory Stubbs, Grace McClure as Louise Hanley, Phillip McInnes as Aiden Ross, Craig Stott as Kid at Park, Tara Hoad as Murder Scene Motorist, Damon Briggs [Damon Hunter] as Homicide Detective, Mark Wickham as Homicide Detective
+Guest Starring: Gary Sweet as Danny O'Keefe; Annie Stanford as Benita O'Keefe, Joe Brukner as Butch O'Keefe, Linal Haft as Frank Feeney, Josh Kalender as Jason Mace, George Ginis as George Zerbe, Jamie McCarney as Rory Stubbs, Grace McClure as Louise Hanley, Phillip McInnes as Aiden Ross, Craig Stott as Kid at Park, Tara Hoad as Murder Scene Motorist, Damon Briggs [Damon Hunter] as Homicide Detective, Mark Wickham as Homicide Detective

 The Ticket Out